 Lines 1-3 (Form 2106 Expenses).
-You may offset your earnings using Form 2106 expenses subject to a few limitations.
+You may offset your wages using Form 2106 expenses subject to a few limitations.
 First, you must attach a copy of Form 2106 and Schedule A, and it must clearly indicate to what job the expenses relate.
 If you are claiming Form 2106 expenses for several jobs, you need to attach a separate Form 2106 for each job.
 Second, your Form 2106 expenses may not exceed your earnings from the job to which the expenses relate.
 Third, you must be required to complete a Form 2106 to claim the expenses on your Federal return.
+Form 2106 expenses are limited on the city return to the amount of the expenses actually deducted for federal income tax purposes for the year, subject to the 2% floor limitation.
 Thus, if you can claim all the expenses reported on your Form 2106 directly on Schedule A of your Federal return without being required to file Form 2106, you may not claim these expenses on your city return.
 Form 2106 expenses (and the associated wages) related to your work as a nonresident truck driver or nonresident railroad employee are reported on Lines 14 and 15 below.
 Form 2106 expenses (and the related wages) associated with your work as a nonresident claiming a refund for wages earned outside of our taxing districts are reported on Lines 18-24 below.